atcollab/at/pyat/README.rst

 AT 'integrators' into a Python extension.
 These pass methods are used by higher-level functions to provide physics results.

+See the `pyAT website <https://atcollab.github.io/at/python.html>`_ for a more detailed introduction.

-pyAT supports Python 2.7 (deprecated) and 3.5 to 3.8.
+pyAT supports Python 3.6 to 3.9.

 Installation
 ------------